Comparisons11 min read

 Premium ~$350/mo Multivariate testing, phone support, advanced segmentation

-Pricing scales with your contact list size.
-At 10,000 contacts, the Standard plan jumps to roughly $100/mo — something to keep in mind as you grow.
+Pricing scales with your contact list.
+Jump to 10,000 contacts on the Standard plan?
+You're looking at roughly $100/mo — something worth keeping in mind as you grow.

 ConvertKit (Kit) Overview